-It's instrumental :).
+It’s instrumental :).
 Literally.
-It's not as important during early stages of conceptualizing and brainstorming.
+It’s not as important during the early stages of conceptualizing and brainstorming.
 Music will definitely trigger new ideas and inspirations.
 It also triggers affirmation.
-It's a product of recorded music, especially anything with history.
+It’s a product of recorded music, especially anything with history.
 I hear a song even just a year or two old and I recall memories of the first time I fell in love with it, what was happening around that time.
-I should try to act aloof and perpetually confident but the honest truth is that I need affirmation to continue taking risks and experimenting.
-Music takes on another level of importance to my process after I've started a project, anywhere in the middle, and definitely towards the finish line.
+I should try to act aloof and perpetually confident, but the honest truth is that I need affirmation to continue taking risks and experimenting.
+Music takes on another level of importance to my process after I’ve started a project, anywhere in the middle, and definitely towards the finish line.
 Good music is the chugging train that keeps my wheels turning and hands moving.
-If I'm ever in doubt, ever in need of a dose of energy or emotion it never fails.
+If I’m ever in doubt, ever in need of a dose of energy or emotion, it never fails.

 “Chuch”, Shabazz Palaces